jwithington/jimwithington-hugo-site/content/home/posts.md

 date = "2016-04-20T00:00:00"
 draft = false

-title = "Recent Posts"
+title = "Recent Writing"
-subtitle = ""
-widget = "posts"
+subtitle = "A selection of things I've written about recently" widget = "posts"

 # Order that this section will appear in.